 What is disability living allowance?

-There are two components to disability living allowance, the care component, which has three rates of payment and the mobility component, which has two rates of payment.
-Your child can be paid one or both components depending on their needs.
+There are two components to DLA: the care component, which has three rates of payment and the mobility component, which has two rates of payment.
+Your child can be paid one or both components, depending on their needs.